andrescmendeza/Json_diff/README.md

 The build job checks out the code, sets up JDK 11, and builds the Spring Boot application with Maven.

 The deploy job, which depends on the build job, deploys the application to an AWS EC2 instance using SSH.
-Replace the placeholders like /path/to/your with your actual paths, and adjust the service name (your-application-service) and JAR file name accordingly.

-It was added a new step named "Run Unit Tests" that uses the mvn test command to execute your Maven tests.
+It was added a new step named "Run Unit Tests" that uses the mvn test command to execute the Maven tests.

 This step is placed after the build step (mvn clean install) to ensure that the unit tests are run after the application is built.

 GitHub Actions workflow includes a unit test step before deploying to AWS EC2.

-The deploy job now includes steps to log in to AWS ECR, build the Docker image, push it to ECR, and then SSH into your EC2 instance to pull and run the Docker image.
+The deploy job now includes steps to log in to AWS ECR, build the Docker image, push it to ECR, and then SSH into the EC2 instance to pull and run the Docker image.

 ### Test Stage